andrevidela/Research-report/Thesis/index.md

 2. We need to create a value in the local scope
 3. We need to mutate the value in the local scope after creating it

-`1` is limiting because most of today's idris program do not contain any linearity annotation.
+`1` is limiting because most of today's Idris program do not contain any linearity annotation.
 This is because most Idris programs are written in Idris 1 rather than Idris 2 and naively ported.

-Number 2 is a limitation because linear functions can only make the assumption their arguments are unique when they are not used as a higher order function.
-This would be fine in an imperative programming language where it is idiomatic do declare and allocate value and then use them, rather than compose higher-order functions.
+Number 2 is a limitation because linear functions can only make the assumption their arguments are unique when they are not used as a higher-order function.
+This would be fine in an imperative programming language where it is idiomatic to declare and allocate value and then use them, rather than compose higher-order functions.

-Finally, 3 occurs rarely because creating a variable and mutating it redundant.
+Finally, 3 rarely occurs because creating a variable and mutating it redundant.
 If we create a value and mutate it, we could just as well create it directly with the mutated value.
-That is, instead of doing `let v = 3; v' = v + 1 in ...` we can just do `let v = 4 in ...`.
+That is, instead of doing
+`let v = 3; v' = v + 1 in ...`, we can do `let v = 4 in ...`.
 Of course this is not always the case but highlights how specific are the conditions for this optimisation to run.

 In the next section I will talk about the changes that are necessary to a compiler for a functional language such as Idris.
 The changes should reflect the nature of our restrictions in a language that features pattern matching, a core lambda-calculus and immutable data structures.